Sorting out the marital finances and deciding who will get what is not always as straightforward as one would imagine.

 g)in the case of proceedings for divorce or nullity of marriage, the value to either of parties to the marriage of any benefit (for example, pension) which, by reason of the dissolution or annulment of the marriage, that party will lose the chance of acquiring;

-The court will have regard to all that is in the financial ‘pot’ together with factors (a)-(g) above, with the aim of putting each party in the financial position they would have been in had the marriage not broken down and each had properly discharged his/her financial obligations and responsibilities towards the other.
+The court will give regard to all that is in the financial ‘pot’ together with factors (a)-(g) above, with the aim of putting each party in the financial position they would have been in had the marriage not broken down and each had properly discharged his/her financial obligations and responsibilities towards the other.